fmm312/fmm312/README.md

 ## About me
 I'm a guy who loves working with challenging and creative projects.
 I love to develop solutions through technology and positively impact people, I am in constant search for best practices and also trying new things.

-:computer: I am a JavaScript enthusiast
+:computer: I'm a JavaScript enthusiast

 :fire: My specialty is front-end development using React/React Native, TypeScript, styled-components and much more

-:star: I have solid knowledge in UX, interface design and systems usability.
+:star: I have solid knowledge in UX, interface design and systems usability

 :boom: I also have aptitude for back end development with Node.js